adamsalah13/dev-ai-generic/sample-app/README.md

-# Generic Web Application - ShopFlow
+# ShopFlow - E-Commerce Sample Application

-## 🌐 Overview
+## 🛒 Overview

-ShopFlow is a comprehensive web application designed for learning AI-driven development workflows.
-It demonstrates a complete e-commerce platform with modern architecture, best practices, and AI-enhanced development processes.
+ShopFlow is a comprehensive e-commerce sample application designed for learning AI-driven development workflows.
+It demonstrates a complete online shopping platform with modern architecture, best practices, and AI-enhanced development processes.

 This application serves as a practical learning environment where development teams can practice AI-assisted development techniques across the entire software development lifecycle.